5l1v3r1/Mrs.Robot/README.md

 ## Loss_error_function &#x1F49C;

-* Mrs.Robot is picky about her fashion pieces. **Loss function** to account for **error in training**
+* **Loss function to account for error in training** since Mrs.Robot is picky about her fashion pieces
-* Two loss function options.
-The default binary cross entropy (BCE) or mean squared error (MSE)
+* Two loss function options: The default **binary cross entropy (BCE)** or **mean squared error (MSE)**
-* The loss from a good training run will be approx 40-50 range
-* The loss from an average training run will be close to zero
+* The loss from a good training run will be approx 40-50 range whereas an average training run will be close to zero

   ![Example loss curve from training](https://github.com/lucylow/Mrs.Robot/blob/master/images/vae_tensorboard2.png)

-    *Image of loss curve with the binary cross entropy error function from fashion model training*
+    *Image of loss curve with the binary cross entropy error function*

 ---

 ### TensorBoard_monitoring_model_training &#x1F49C;

 Use `--logDir` flag of `yarn train` command.
-Log the **batch-by-batch loss values** to a log directory.
+Log the **batch-by-batch loss values** to a log directory

 ```sh
 yarn train --logDir /tmp/vae_logs